 In general we do not recommend the use of polycarbonate in a marine environment as the softer surface scratches much easier than that of acrylic.
 However, in extreme cases where impact strength is paramount, we can supply this material with an abrasion resistant coating, although this is much more expensive option.

-Boat Windows – When to Do a Boat Windows Replacement
+Boat Windows – When to Fit a Replacement Window

 All types of boat windows are going to require maintenance and parts will need to be replaced if they become damaged.
 For example, seals are an important part of the boat windows and are often overlooked; they are designed to help keep moisture out of the boat by forming a tight seal around the window.
 Salt air can be damaging to the wood, fabrics, fittings and plastics in a boat.
 To avoid the type of damage that comes from prolonged exposure it is important to check the ports and boat windows for cracked glass / acrylic panels or damaged seals and fittings.